adegokeidowu47/four-card-feature-section/README.md

 ### Useful resources

-- [Resource 1](https://www.frontendMentor.com/learning-path) - Thier article has helped me a lot, especially the reference tutorial materials gave me more insight.
-I really liked this pattern and will use it going forward.
+- **[Resource 1](https://www.frontendMentor.com/learning-path)** - The article was incredibly helpful, especially the referenced tutorial materials, which provided deeper insight and clarity.
+I found the design pattern particularly effective and plan to adopt it in my future projects.

-- [Resource 2](Niederst Robbins, Jennifer - Learning Web Design _ A Beginner’s Guide to HTML, CSS, JavaScript, and Web Graphics-O’Reilly Media (2018)) - This is an amazing textbook which helped me finally understand the usage of Grid propery and their respective values.
-I'd recommend it to anyone still learning this concept.
+- **[Resource 2](Niederst Robbins, Jennifer - Learning Web Design _ A Beginner’s Guide to HTML, CSS, JavaScript, and Web Graphics-O’Reilly Media (2018))** - A Beginner’s Guide to HTML, CSS, JavaScript, and Web Graphics by O’Reilly Media (2018) is an excellent textbook that greatly enhanced my understanding of the CSS Grid property and its various values.
+I highly recommend it to anyone still learning or seeking to strengthen their grasp of this concept.

 ## Author
 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/yourusername)